ovega14/qcdcorrelait/README.md

 # qcdcorrelait
-Toolkit for AI-enhanced computation of correlation functions in quantum chromodynamics on the lattice.
+This repository contains a framework for performing AI-enhanced computations of correlation functions in quantum chromodynamics on the lattice.

 ## Authors:
 - Octavio Vega (octavio5[at]illinois[dot]edu)